Mezarkabul: History

-They released a live album in 1997 called Popçular Dışarı.
+They released a live album in 1997 titled Popçular Dışarı (‘Pop Singers Out’).
 Guitarist Demir Demirkan departed, and was temporarily replaced with Onur "Mr.Cat" Pamukcu.

 The band started recording its next album in 2000 in its own studio in Istanbul.
 Guitarist Metin Türkcan officially joined the band during the recording session.
 They composed 17 songs, and decided to split it into two different CDs.
 In 2001, Unspoken was released worldwide.
 In 2002, Bir was released in Turkey.

 For their releases in Turkey, they use the name "Pentagram".
 However, due to an American doom metal band called Pentagram, they go by the name "Mezarkabul" for international releases.

 Sony Music released in 2008 Mezarkabul's concert album 1987, which includes the band's 20th anniversary concert in Bostancı Gösteri Merkezi on 4 February 2007.

 The band celebrated their 25th year with their album MMXII.
 In 2014 they released their live album "Live MMXII" which consisted of live performances of the band since 2012.

 In 2017, past members Demir Demirkan, Ogün Sanlısoy and Murat İlkan rejoined the band for their 30th anniversary release "Akustik" where Turkish musician Şebnem Ferah features as well.
 They also played live shows as an octet with acoustic instruments, before reverting to electric instruments.
 The band usually plays live shows as a septet; with Demir only occasionally appearing in live shows, however it has been confirmed on Demir's Instagram page that he will feature on their upcoming album.

 With the reunited members, the band released the first single Bu Düzen Yıkılsın on digital music platforms on 30 October 2020 and a video clip of the song was released on YouTube on 1 November 2020.
-On the 29th January and 4th June 2022 respectively, "Sur" and "Pride" were released on music and video platforms.
+On 29 January and 4 June 2022 respectively, "Sur" and "Pride" were released on music and video platforms.
 On 9 September 2022 Makina Elektrika their newest album released.

 In 2023 the band managed to play at the Turock Festival in Bochum, as well as 2 headlining shows in Cologne and Berlin.
 They are still creative and plan to bring out a new album in 2025.